-For the past 45 years, the Library has occupied the top floor of a metal building on Ramsdell Lane, a 3,700 square foot area, one-third the size recommended for a town with Barrington’s population.
+The Barrington Library has been housed in a metal building on Ramsdell Lane for the past 45 years, initially shared with the-then Town Hall and Police.
+In 2000, the Library expanded into the entire top floor, a 3,700 square foot area, one-third the size recommended for a town with Barrington’s population.
 The Recreation Department gym, small office and the Food Pantry are located below.
 The Library also provides services for the young students at the Early Childhood Learning Center next door who visit daily for literacy time.

 Patrons can’t get to the shelves when groups meet at the back table.
 It’s difficult for visitors with mobility challenges, and parents with with young children in strollers, to maneuver around the tight furniture arrangements and shelving units that extend to the back walls.